Terms and Conditions of Employment

-Your client would normally require you to complete timesheets, and approve them, before arranging to pay you.
-Competex Pro will pay you on a weekly basis no later than three working days after payment is received from the agency or end-client in respect of any timesheet.
+Your end-client would normally require you to complete timesheets for them to approve, before arranging to pay your fee income to Competex Pro.
+Competex Pro will pay you on a weekly basis, usually no later than three working days after payment is received from the agency or client in respect of any timesheet.

 Termination of assignments in the case of non-payment by the agency or end-client

-In such a case you should not provide any further services until the agency or end-client satisfies us that they will, in future, meet their obligations for payment.
+In such a case you should not provide any further services until the agency or client satisfies us that they will, in future, meet their obligations for payment.

 Overarching contracts of employment – an explanation